Published by: Remembering Olive Collective (ROC)

 By submitting your comment you are automatically giving ROC (Remembering Olive Collective), Lambeth Landmarks and the British Library permission to store and publish it.
 However if you wish to withdraw this permission, you will need to do so by getting in touch with us through the comment box at the bottom of this page.

-The Do you remember Olive Morris blog and its contents (unless otherwise stated) is licensed by ROC for public use under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 UK.
+The Do you remember Olive Morris blog and its contents (unless otherwise stated) is published and licensed by ROC for public use under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 UK.
 This means people will be able to share and remix the material, as long as it is for non-commercial purposes and they credit ROC as the source.

-0 Responses to “Credits”
+1 Response to “Credits”